delphinefoo/ka-challenge-analyer/README.md

 <pre>
 tester.findNested(<em>input string</em>);
 </pre>
-Returns an error string if the nesting is not present, eg.
+*.findNested* returns an error string if the nesting is not present, eg.
 "There should be a 'while loop' and inside of it there should be an 'if statement'".
 Returns null if nested construct is found.

 ##Example